cnguy/kayn/README.md

 k.getCurrentGame({ name: 'Fràe', region: REGIONS.OCEANIA }, rprint)

 /*
-    Default ranked mode is 'RANKED_SOLO_5x5' for all methods naturally.
-This is all configurable though, and this pattern will stay constant
-    throughout all my methods.
-*/
-k.setRegion(REGIONS.KOREA)
-k.getRankedStats(fakerId, rprint)
-k.setRegion(REGIONS.NORTH_AMERICA)
-/*
   Functions will have an options parameter that you can pass in query strings when applicable.
 Values of options should match the endpoint's 'Query Parameters'.
 Check the methods to see which methods